-WHEEL EXCITEMENT is a great way to keep kids active and busy during the holidays/weekends.
+SKATE CAMP is a great way to keep kids active and learning during the holidays.

-When: 10-4pm, Monday to Friday in holidays, Saturdays in term time.
+When: 10-4pm, Monday to Friday in school holidays

 Who are Zebra Skate?: UKISA qualified instructors with Enhanced DBS checks

 Description: Sessions available for half days, full days, full weeks.

 Pricing: £245 5 days of mornings or afternoons, £345 for fice days of full days.

 DISCOUNTS FOR SIBLINGS AND NEWSLETTER SUBSCRIBERS (CODES RELEASED OCCASIONALLY), SEE BELOW

 Kensington: Half days are either 10 till 1pm (Rollerblading) or 1 till 4pm (Skateboarding)